Phillrb/vecpong/README.md

 <img src="./vecpong/resources/gameplay1.png" alt="Gameplay" width="369" height="466">

-Vecpong is fun in and of itself but was really constructed as a demonstration of the use of <a href="https://github.com/Phillrb/vec-c">Vec-C</a>.
-<a href="https://github.com/Phillrb/vec-c">Vec-C</a> is a means of programming Vectrex games in C, rather then assembly, and mainly consists of a glue layer that bridges the two.
+Vecpong is fun in and of itself but was really constructed as a demonstration of the use of <a href="https://github.com/Phillrb/vec-c">Vec-C</a> (a means of programming Vectrex games in C, rather then assembly, and consisting mainly of a glue layer that bridges the two).
 Packed alongside it is an Xcode template (supporting 'File -> New -> Project' in Xcode) so that it's easy to get up and running with new games.